Evacanthus interruptus Linnaeus, 1758

 Cicada moesta Zetterstedt, 1828

-Euacanthus nigroflavus Stål, 1858
+Evacanthus nigroflavus Stål, 1858

 Euacanthus interrupta xanthus Melichar, 1896

-Euacanthus sibiricus Melichar, 1900
+Evacanthus sibiricus Melichar, 1900

-Euacanthus miyakei Matsumura, 1911
+Euacanthus interrupta nigricans Matsumura, 1911

-Euacanthus myakei Matsumura, 1911
+Evacanthus miyakei Matsumura, 1911

-Euacanthus aurantiacus Matsumura, 1915
+Evacanthus aurantiacus Matsumura, 1915

 Common Names (full list)

-Source: National checklist of all species occurring in Denmark
+Source: National Checklist of all species occurring in Denmark

 Source: Taxon list of Auchenorrhyncha from Germany compiled in the context of the GBOL project